 – Mieke Bal, “Second-Person Narrative,” Quoting Caravaggio: Contemporary Art, Preposterous History.

-October 21: “Comparison in Practice: Trauma” | Professor Barbara Havercroft
+Friday, October 26: “Comparison in Practice: Trauma” (Barbara Havercroft)

 – Michael Rothberg, “Introduction,” Multidirectional Memory: Remembering the Holocaust in the Age of Decolonization.